 How to Check Windows Version?

 There are actually several methods you can check the Windows version with.
 Microsoft, the tech giant has put the version name at several locations of the Windows.
 You can find it on Control Panel, Settings, File Explorer, and Run Command, etc. Today, I will discuss the 5 most common methods used to check the Windows version; follow step by step.
 Though there are several versions of Windows, they always support the compatibility mode.
 I am using Windows 10; hence I have shown the procedures for this version.
 In case you have a different version, don’t worry because the steps are almost unanimous irrespective of the version.
+Turning on/ off Sticky keys in Windows PC is very easy if you follow this article.

 Method 1: from Run Command Box